4 min read

 Mantras are often repeated 108 times because it is said to be a sacred number.
 The number 108 is said to represent the absolute reality of the universe.

-It is also said to represent the heart chakra, which is associated with love and compassion.
-Chanting a mantra 108 times can help to open the heart chakra and allow us to experience more love and compassion in our lives.
+It is also said to represent the Heart chakra associated with love and compassion.
+Chanting a mantra 108 times can help open the heart chakra and allow us to experience more love and compassion.

 What is the difference between Om Namah Shivaya and Namah Shivaya?